Spate of mosque fires stretches across the country

 (CNN)In just the first two months of the year, at least four mosques have gone up in flames as attacks against religious minorities have surged.

-The Council of American-Islamic Relations, known as CAIR, said this year's mosque fires follow "the worst year on record for incidents in which mosques were targets of bias."
+Those fires follow "the worst year on record for incidents in which mosques were targets of bias," according to the Council of American-Islamic Relations.

-President Donald Trump during last year's campaign called for a temporary ban on Muslims entering the United States.
-After his inauguration last month, Trump enacted a temporary ban on travelers from seven Muslim-majority countries, though it was swiftly halted by the courts.
-He is said to be drafting a new version.
+CAIR documented 139 incidents of "damage/destruction/vandalism" at mosques last year -- the most since record-keeping began in 2009.
+It does not track fires separately.

-CAIR is due to publish a report soon Islamophobia in America, said Thania Diaz Clevenger, civil rights director for the organization's Florida branch.
+"Islamophobic bias continues its trend toward increasing violence," said Corey Saylor, director of CAIR's Department to Monitor and Combat Islamophobia.

-"Why would you cause such fear, and why would you cause such disruption to the lives of so many people?" she asked.
+The wave of hostility comes as President Donald Trump campaigned on -- then enacted -- a temporary ban on travelers from Muslim-majority countries entering the United States.
+He is said to be drafting a new version after the first was struck down in court.

-The last reported mosque fire happened in her state.
 Here's a look at the mosque fires so far this year:

 January 7: Austin, Texas